Ferno22/todo-list_flutter/README.md

 # to_do_list

-A new Flutter project for a to do list-
+A new Flutter project for a to do list.

 ## Getting Started